Internationale Gartenbauausstellung 2003

-The 2003 World Horticultural Exposition (in German: Internationale Gartenschau 2003) was organized in the City of Rostock in Germany.
+The Internationale Gartenbauausstellung 2003 was organized in the City of Rostock in Germany.
 It was the 17th international horticultural exposition which was recognized by the Bureau International des Expositions.
 The park was created in a derelict area around ruins of the former village of Schmarl, on the banks of the river Warnow.
 This made it possible to have a connection between water and gardens.

 The project IGA 2003

-The project encompassed more than just the World Horticultural Exposition.
-It also included the construction of access roads to the newly built Warnow Tunnel, the development of a new trade fair and congress centre, the integration of the historical ship Frieden as a wharf museum, the reuse of the park after the exhibition, and improvements to Rostock's infrastructure.
+The project included World Horticultural Exposition as well as the construction of access roads to the newly built Warnow Tunnel, the development of a new trade fair and congress centre, the integration of the historical ship Frieden as a wharf museum, the reuse of the park after the exhibition, and improvements to Rostock's infrastructure.

 Participating countries

 Thirty-two countries were represented with a national garden: Austria, Bolivia, Bulgaria, China, Colombia, Croatia, Finland, France, Greece, Germany, Hungary, India, Indonesia, Italy, Japan, Kenya, Latvia, Luxembourg, Mauritania, Netherlands, North Korea, Pakistan, Poland, Slovakia, Spain, South Africa, South Korea, Switzerland, Tanzania, Tunisia, United Arab Emirates, and Vietnam.